Observable signature of magnetic tidal coupling in hierarchical triple systems: Averaging over the inner orbit

 We note that the averaged quadrupolar electric tidal term in Eq.~\eqref{eq:secEpart} agrees with the corresponding expression reported in Ref.~\cite{Cocco:2025adu} with the only difference that here $\hat{L}$ denotes the angular momentum divided by $M c$.

-For our analysis, after averaging over the inner orbit, we also include in the Hamiltonian of the inner binary the 1PN correction accounting for periastron precession~\cite{Kuntz:2021hhm,Kuntz_2021,Cocco:2025adu,Randall:2018qna}:
+For our analysis, after averaging over the inner orbit, we also include in the Hamiltonian of the inner binary the $1$PN correction accounting for periastron precession~\cite{Kuntz:2021hhm,Kuntz_2021,Cocco:2025adu,Randall:2018qna}:

-which is obtained by averaging the 1PN Einstein–Infeld–Hoffmann Hamiltonian using Eqs.~\eqref{kuntzparametrization} and~\eqref{averageintegral}.
-The complete expression for the averaged 1PN Hamiltonian of an isolated binary can be found in Ref.~\cite{Damour:1988mr}.
+which is obtained by averaging the $1$PN Einstein–Infeld–Hoffmann Hamiltonian using Eqs.~\eqref{kuntzparametrization} and~\eqref{averageintegral}.
+The complete expression for the averaged $1$PN Hamiltonian of an isolated binary can be found in Ref.~\cite{Damour:1988mr}.
 Here, we neglect the term that depends only on the semi-major axis $a$, since it does not contribute to the LPE.
-The contribution in Eq.~\eqref{H1PNave} can therefore be directly added to Eq.~\eqref{Hmarckaveinner}, as it represents a 1PN correction to the internal dynamics of the binary, which is consistently treated only up to $0.5$PN order.
+The contribution in Eq.~\eqref{H1PNave} can therefore be directly added to Eq.~\eqref{Hmarckaveinner}, as it represents a $1$PN correction to the internal dynamics of the binary, which is consistently treated only up to $0.5$PN order.
+The $1$PN correction in Eq.~\eqref{H1PNave} induces a secular precession of the inner orbit, characterized by a timescale \cite{Kuntz:2021hhm}

+which sets the characteristic timescale for the inner periastron precession.
+Here, $u^{\hat{t}} := d\hat{t} / d\hat{\tau}$ is the gravitational redshift factor relating the proper time $\hat{\tau}$ along the outer geodesic to the coordinate time $\hat{t}$ of an asymptotic observer.
 Consequently, the Hamiltonian of the system becomes:

+At this stage, we briefly clarify the PN bookkeeping adopted in this work.
+The tidal interaction between the inner binary and the SMBH is treated at leading quadrupolar order, including the electric ($0$PN) and magnetic ($0.5$PN) tidal couplings that enter the precession-resonance condition.
+To enable precession resonances and their crossing during the inspiral, we additionally retain the $1$PN contribution responsible for inner periastron precession and the $2.5$PN radiation-reaction (RR) terms (see Sec.~\ref{sec:Numerical}).
+Although formally of higher PN order, these terms control the precession frequency and the resonance timing, respectively.
+As discussed in Ref.~\cite{Kuntz:2021hhm}, we work in a regime that suppresses quadrupolar-driven secular effects (i.e., ZLK mechanism), so that higher-order multipolar and cross-terms are subleading on the resonance timescale and are consistently neglected.